OmerKonan/WindorwsBarcodeApp/README.md

 You can add item type with 'Kod Ekle' button or delete it with 'Parca Kodu Sil' button.

-When you choose your item type and push load,item's list will appear.
-You can edit your list with 'Düzenle' button or delete with 'Sil'
+When you choose your item type and push 'yükle' button,item's list will appear.
+You can edit your list with 'Düzenle' button or delete with 'Sil' button

 'Kaydet' button saves changes on your database.